Larry Parks: Blacklisting

 In 1948 Parks had criticized the House Un-American Activities Committee (HUAC).
 In 1951, Parks was summoned to appear before the HUAC under threat of being blacklisted in the movie industry, but he begged not to be forced to testify.
 He eventually did so in tears, only to be blacklisted anyway.
 Parks eventually gave up the names of his former colleagues to the committee.

 Following his admission before the committee, Columbia Pictures released him from his contract, although it had four years to run, and Parks had been set to star in the film Small Wonder (which later became The First Time starring Robert Cummings).
 At the time, Parks' fee was $75,000 a film.
 A romantic comedy he made for MGM, Love Is Better Than Ever, was shelved until 1953.

 He made a TV film for The Ford Television Theatre in 1953 and starred in the British film Tiger by the Tail (1955) in England.

 He continued to squeeze out a living acting on the stage and doing occasional television programs.
 His last appearance in a major role was in the John Huston film, Freud (1962).

 Later career

 Parks eventually left the film industry and formed a successful construction business.
 Eventually, he and his wife Betty Garrett owned many apartment buildings scattered throughout the Los Angeles metropolitan area.
 Rather than sell them upon completion, Parks decided to retain ownership and collect rents as a landlord, a decision that proved to be extremely profitable.
 During that period, the couple occasionally performed in Las Vegas showrooms, summer stock productions, and touring companies of Broadway shows.
+In 1963 he portrayed Jeff Pringle in Anita Rowe Block's Love and Kisses at the Music Box Theatre.